cardstack/cardstack-documentation/guides/design/edges.md

 The Four Edges are tools that provide an out-of-the-box way for developers to offer editing capabilities.
 Those editing tools can be user-facing or can be used to power admin consoles.

-Each "edge" refers to a different aspect of data flow in an an application.
+Each "edge" refers to a different aspect of data flow in an application.
 There are environments, networks, libraries, and configurations.
 Put more simply, navigation, incoming data, available tools, and editing.

 ![four edges diagram](/images/edges.png)